 Let’s make Stubbs Bay one of the best places to enjoy a Minnesota summer day

-The purpose of a LID is to improve the quality of our bay
+The purpose of the SBLID is to improve the quality and health of our bay

 Stubbs Bay is weedy, but we can change that!
 A professional survey hired by the Lake Minnetonka Assoc. in 2024 indicates we have significant masses of non-native, invasive Curlyleaf Pondweed and Eurasian Watermilfoil.
 (May, July)